oxfordeo/oxeo-flows/README.md

 The above is in the Dockerfile `CMD`.
 Executed by the Agent (see below) but ignored by created `VertexRun` instances, where it is overridden.

+The VertexRun instances use an image and machine type specified in `VertexRun` in the flow file.
+Available image types are listed [here](https://cloud.google.com/vertex-ai/docs/training/configure-compute).

 Run the Agent image on Vertex:
 ```
 gcloud ai custom-jobs create \